Can You Compost Human Waste?

 Where the waste is approved, it makes for perfect fertilizer that can improve soil quality and reduce the dependence on chemical fertilizers.

-This is absolutely true and you should avoid using human waste or composted human waste as fertilizer on your edible plants, fruits or other plants.
+This is absolutely true, and you should avoid using human waste or composted human waste as fertilizer on your edible plants, fruits, or other plants.

-The only safe place to take the uncomposted waste, other than the sewerage system is burying it. if you have to use it, apply it to non-edible plants.
-Otherwise, simply wait for the fecal matter out then compost it, or take it to an industrial plant and hot-compost it before applying it on edible plants or crops
+The only safe place to take the uncomposted waste, other than the sewerage system, is burying it.
+If you have to use it, apply it to non-edible plants.

 Can You Use Human Poop as Fertilizer?